betatim/jupyter-xm-magic/README.md

 ```
 [/path/to/ipython-xm-magic]$ python setup.py install
 ```
-- If you only want the SigPlot interactive plotting, you can just run
+- To launch the notebook, simply run:

 $ jupyter notebook

-In either case, once the notebook has launched, loading the extension is pretty straightforward, just run
+Once the notebook has launched, loading the extension is pretty straightforward, just run
 ```
 %load_ext xm_magic